swaminathanj/fullstack-java/README.md

 6. Retreiving form field values in Spring Boot
 7. Retrieving uploaded file in Spring Boot
 8. Injecting a single data item into the template
+9. Injecting data into the template conditionally
-9. Injecting multiple data items repeatedly
+10. Injecting multiple data items repeatedly
-10. Defining and working with model
+11. Defining and working with model